westpoint-robotics/os-setup/ubuntu16.md

 #### 10. Instal helper applications
 - `sudo apt-get install meld minicom ant git-core gksu openssh-server`

-#### 11. Modify and Update grub
+#### 11. Firefox Preferences
-- `sudo nano /etc/default/grub`
-- Modify the line GRUB_CMDLINE_LINUX_DEFAULT = "quiet splash intel_idle.max_cstate=1"
-- `sudo update-grub`
-- `sudo reboot`
-- *REASON: This is to prevent the screen from freezing after a few minutes of inactivity.
-This problem was faced multiple times during installation and the computer had to be hard rebooted in order to recover.
-This seems to be a major bug affecting multiple users of 15.10 and 16.04 and Ubuntu is working to resolve it.*
+- Under Preferences -> Privacy -> History, select "Never remember history".
+- *REASON: With everyone using a common login name, this reduces the likelihood that a person remains logged in to a website in Firefox after closing Firefox.
+This prevents the problem of opening Firefox and navigating to Gmail to find someone else's email account is already logged on.
+The Cadets should be told these computers are not for personal usage and that they should not expect privacy on these computers.
+Logging into personal online accounts is acceptable but they need to be aware of the limits to their privacy.
+These are great discussions to have with someone learning about computers.*

-#### 12. Scroll bars on side windows
+#### 12. Scroll bars on the side of windows
-- Type this ijn the terminal to get the scroll bars to appear:
+- Type this in the terminal to get the scroll bars to appear:
 - `gsettings set com.canonical.desktop.interface scrollbar-mode normal`
 - *REASON: This are the more familiar scrollbars and make the UI behave as many Cadets would expect it.*